DeadAt0m/ActiveSparseShifts-PyTorch/README.md

 for Image Classification" (https://arxiv.org/pdf/1903.05285.pdf)

 (**I am not the author** any of mentioned articles, I just implement this for my own purposes)
-## !NOW FOR PYTORCH 1.7 ONLY!
+## !FOR PYTORCH >= 1.7! ##

 ## Theory

 ### [Shift operation](https://en.wikipedia.org/wiki/Shift_operator):

 shifts tensor data(in memory) by indexes.
 Value and direction of shift are learnable and different between channels.
-It might be considered as Zero-FLOP replacement of DepthWise Convolution, wiht 4.5x less memory consumption(in compare wiht 3x3 DepthWise ConvD).
+It might be considered as Zero-FLOP replacement of DepthWise Convolution, with 4.5x less memory consumption(in compare with 3x3 DepthWise Convolution).

 ### Articles summary:
 * [GroupedShift](https://arxiv.org/pdf/1711.08141.pdf): First known application of shifts operator as replace of depthwise convolution.
 It utilize shifts as their exact form on forward and backward, hence the shifts values (weights) are not learnable (and for simplicity applied to group of channels, see article for detail) and act like hyperparams.